milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 With your consent

 We’ll share personal information outside of Google when we have your consent.
 For example, if you use Google Home to make a reservation through a booking service, we’ll get your permission before sharing your name or phone number with the restaurant.
+We also provide you with controls to review and manage third party apps and sites you have given access to data in your Google Account.
 We’ll ask for your explicit consent to share any sensitive personal information.

 With domain administrators